 - 15 tablespoons extra virgin olive oil

-- 1/2 cup finely chopped fresh mint leaves or nepitella
+- 1/2 cup finely chopped fresh mint leaves or nepitella, plus some basil leaves

 - 1 clove of garlic